NSK-007/TODO-app/README.md

  # TODO-app

 ### A Java Full Stack Application using React and H2 database
+#### I have done this project as part of my learning of course "Go Java Full Stack with Spring Boot and React" by in28Minutes Official
+#### Instructor : Ranga Karanam

 React is a one of the most popular front end view frameworks